davidverweij/davidverweij/README.md

 ### Hi.

 You've stumbled upon my GitHub profile, nice one.
-I am a creative technologist building digital and physical products, and currently a research software engineer  for [ideafast](https://github.com/ideafast).
+I am a creative technologist building digital and physical products, and currently a _Node.js backend software engineer_ at [EPAM Systems](https://github.com/epam).
 You can find a good overview of all my work at [davidverweij.com](https://www.davidverweij.com), some of which I have public repositories for here on GitHub.

-- 💻 Developing data pipelines and interoperability layers for [ideafast](https://github.com/ideafast)
-- 📚 Writing my PhD thesis on [Phone Grown](https://www.davidverweij.com/phonegrown/) and [Domestic Widgets](https://www.davidverweij.com/domesticwidgets/)
-- 📱 Reach me via [hi@davidverweij.com](mailto:hi@davidverweij.com), or visit [davidverweij.com](https://www.davidverweij.com).

 #### Experience
 <a href="https://www.w3.org/TR/html5/" title="HTML5"><img src="https://github.com/tomchen/stack-icons/blob/master/logos/html-5.svg" alt="HTML5" width="21px" height="21px"></a>